 This desire to blame the evil of organized religion and Eternal Security on the same source is totally illogical.
 Just imagine a power hungry Pastor trying to pound into his flock a belief that they must be obedient and submissive to his pastoral authority to be right with God.
 But he also teaches that no matter what they won't lose their salvation.
 Wow, that'll sure keep em in line.
 Many Pastors do do that, to me that just shows that you can get salvation right and still be wrong in other areas.
 But the two notions do not logically go together.

 Calvinists and Augustine and others who say Salvation can't be lost but don't teach assurance of Salvation, or "if you're really saved you won't".
-That belief has the exact same effect on a believer as thinking Salvation is by work or can be lost, it's just a matter of semantics.
+That belief has the exact same effect on a believer as thinking Salvation is by works or can be lost, it's just a matter of semantics.

 But this website thinks Paul taught Calivnism, apparently so did Tertullian, and maybe Marcion (I'm skeptical of just how accurately Marcion's critics presented his doctrine).
 Paul refereed to "Predestination" but not the Calvinist understanding of it.
 Paul clarified we are Predestined by the Foreknowledge of God in Romans 8:29, consistent with Peter in Acts 2:23 and 1 Peter 1:2.